 Did you know that the average newborn baby has 200 pollutants and chemicals present in her cord blood?
 The nonprofit group, Environmental Working Group (EWG) was responsible for a 2005 study that looked at chemicals in newborn cord blood.
 The EWG found that some of the chemicals and pollutants come from common household products, such as fabric strain removers.
 Many of these chemicals have been outlawed in the United States, but they’re still present in our food chain, soil, and groundwater.

 Thinking of toxins being near your baby, much less in their blood stream, is a very scary reality.
 And since your newborn baby will spend many hours a day sleeping in the nursery, it’s important that you create a toxin-free nursery environment for your precious baby.
-Here are three tips to help you eliminate toxins in your baby’s nursery.
+Here are seven tips to help you eliminate toxins in your baby’s nursery.

 Eco Baby Nursery Ideas

 Eco-Friendly Nursery Walls

 When it comes to wallpaper or paint, make sure these are organic.
 You don’t want your baby to be breathing in dangerous chemicals.
 So, when looking for your paint try and make sure that it has little or no VOC, volatile organic compounds.